Regional 2 West Midlands: League table

+Green background is the promotion place.
+Pink background are the relegation places Updated: 25 October 2025 Source:

 2023–24

 Participating teams and locations

 Departing were Old Halesonians, promoted to Regional 1 Midlands whilst Droitwich and Evesham were relegated.
 There were level transfers for Wolverhampton and Walsall to Regional 2 Midlands North while Crewe & Nantwich and Whitchurch moved to Regional 2 North West.
 Joining were Berkswell & Balsall, Moseley Oak, Shipston-on-Stour, Stow-on-the-Wold, Cheltenham and Newent as the league moved further south in its reach.